Sting-DR/Nerevar-Moon-and-Star/README.md

 ## Overview

-Most textures are paired with PBR specular and normal maps via **MVR PBR v2**, giving surfaces genuine material depth under OpenMW's physically-based lighting.
+A visually and mechanically enhanced Vanilla++ experience for both returning and new players looking for an overhauled experience.

 The main quest and Tribunal receive targeted improvements.
 Bloodmoon is replaced by **Tomb of the Snow Prince**.
 DLC difficulty is brought in line with the base game; main quest bosses are significantly harder.
 The list also includes **Tamriel Rebuilt**, **Project Cyrodiil**, and **Skyrim: Home of the Nords**.

 The game will be harder than vanilla.
 [HarderBetterFasterStronger](https://www.nexusmods.com/morrowind/mods/55542) is included for fine-grained difficulty control.

+Several mods that improve environmental storytelling, questing, gameplay, immersion, role-playing, dialogue etc.

+Most textures are paired with PBR specular and normal maps, giving surfaces genuine material depth under OpenMW's physically-based lighting.

 ---